Troubleshooting

 Download Button for CA Certificate is Disabled

-The download button is disabled for certificates (self signed and uploaded) that are staged on CDO but have not been deployed back to the device yet.
+The download button is disabled for certificates (self signed and uploaded) that are staged on Security Cloud Control but have not been deployed back to the device yet.
 A certificate can be downloaded only after deploying it to the device.

 Troubleshoot FDM-Managed Device Onboarding Using Serial Number